A Geometric Analysis of Small-sized Language Model Hallucinations: Appendix

-These text-generation models span parameter counts from $7B$ to $32B$ and represent architectures from eight distinct organizations, ensuring diversity in training data and architectural choices.
+These text-generation models span parameter counts from $7B$ to $32B$ and represent architectures from eight distinct organisations, ensuring diversity in training data and architectural choices.

 Knowledge cutoff dates are not uniformly documented across model releases.
 According to the information available on the respective HuggingFace model cards, \href{https://huggingface.co/microsoft/phi-4}{Phi-4} reports a cutoff of June $2024$.
 The remaining models do not explicitly declare knowledge cutoff dates in their official documentation on HuggingFace.
-Since all selected prompts require information before 2022, the temporal gap between prompt dates and model cutoffs is deliberately minimized, ensuring that observed hallucinations cannot be attributed to missing temporal knowledge.
+Since all selected prompts require information before 2022, the temporal gap between prompt dates and model cutoffs is deliberately minimised, ensuring that observed hallucinations cannot be attributed to missing temporal knowledge.

 All models were deployed in their base (non-instruction-tuned) forms to isolate fundamental generation properties from task-specific conditioning.
-To enable efficient inference across large-scale repeated sampling, models were loaded using $4-bit$ quantization via the $NF4$ scheme with double quantization, utilizing half-precision ($float16$) computation for quantized weights.
+To enable efficient inference across large-scale repeated sampling, models were loaded using $4-bit$ quantisation via the $NF4$ scheme with double quantisation, utilising half-precision ($float16$) computation for quantised weights.
 Input sequences were padded on the left to accommodate decoder-only architectures, with a maximum context length of $1024$ tokens.

 Generation was performed under stochastic sampling with temperature set to $1.0$, nucleus sampling (top-$p$) was applied with $p = 0.9$, and top-$k$ filtering retained the 50 most probable tokens at each decoding step.
 A mild repetition penalty of $1.1$ was imposed to discourage pathological repetition without overly constraining output diversity.
 Responses were constrained to a minimum of $10$ tokens and a maximum of $512$ tokens to ensure substantive answers while avoiding excessively verbose outputs.